 Dr. John Geyman is University of Washington School of Medicine Professor Emeritus of family medicine.
 He’s a former Physicians for a National Health Program president, an author and frequent writer on health issues.

-discusses alternative US healthcare plans – Obamacare in current or revised form, Trumpcare in whatever final form emerges, and universal single-payer coverage for all, a simple choice which best serves the general welfare.
+His latest article discusses alternative US healthcare plans – Obamacare in current or revised form, Trumpcare in whatever final form emerges, and universal single-payer coverage for all, a simple choice which best serves the general welfare.

 US healthcare is in “crisis mode,” Geyman stresses, explaining the following:

 Soaring marketplace medicine costs make care unaffordable for growing millions.